LaureBerti/Learn2Clean/readme.rst

 .. image:: ./docs/images/figure_Learn2Clean.jpeg

-**For more details**, please refer to the paper presented at the Web Conf 2019 and the tutorial.
+**For more details**, please refer to the paper presented at the Web Conf 2019 and the related tutorial.

 - Laure Berti-Equille.
 Learn2Clean: Optimizing the Sequence of Tasks for Web Data Preparation.
 Proceedings of the Web Conf 2019, San Francisco, May 2019. `Preprint <https://github.com/LaureBerti/Learn2Clean/tree/master/docs/publications/theWebConf2019-preprint.pdf>`__